 Concentrated Ag solution, Ag and Au ion solution with nanometer-sized particles and thyme essential oil help remove mycosis; the product called "Lady's water" is ineffective in treating candida.
 The bitter from 50 plants with ganoderma, the Swedish drops and less apple cider vinegar inhibited candida in the first 24 hours, compared to the "parafight" product (from Coral); then only the bitter from 50 plants with ganoderma (Romanian bitter from Dacia Plant) and the Swedish drops produced by BANO maintained their ability to inhibit candida.
 For wine vinegar, the 1/8 dilution helped to stop the development of candida for the first 24 h, after which candida grew in the 4 dilutions proposed for analysis.
 We can combine thyme essential oil with lavender, geranium oil with sage and mint, propolis tincture with chamomile, aloe vera oil with tea tree oil or possibly add mint oil.
 Certainly, wine vinegar consumed frequently would help in stopping the multiplication of candida or used in baths or by washing the infested place with wine vinegar solution, respectively 1/8 dilution as we found in the study.
 Colloidal Ag and Ag and Au ion solutions were very effective, as well as 50 herb bitters and Swedish drops, which means we can confidently use them to treat Candida albicans.

-At the end of the study, we noted an inhibitory action on Candida albicans cultures determined by the essential oils of oregano, thyme, geranium, bitters from 50 medicinal plants with ganoderma, Swedish drops, the superconcentrated solution of Ag and the solution with Ag and Au ions.
-In the case of mint oils, eucalyptus, sage, lavender, propolis tincture, apple cider vinegar and 9% wine vinegar solution (with 1/8 dilution) the antifungal effect was for a short period of time, the colonies regenerating, for this reason, it would be advisable that the treatment with these substances be repeated at certain time intervals to successfully combat Candida albicans.
-Favorable results in the inhibition or lysis of Candida albicans cultures were obtained following experiments 48 h and 72 h after application, respectively oregano essential oil;
+At the end of the study, we noticed an inhibitory action, persistent after 48 and 72 hours on Candida albicans cultures, determined by the essential oils of oregano (Origanum vulgare), thyme (Satureja hortensis L.), geranium (Geranium robertianum), the bitters of 50 ganoderma plants, swedish drops, super-concentrated Ag solution and Ag and Au ion solution.

+In the case of mint oils, eucalyptus (Eucalyptus globulus), sage (Salvia officinalis), lavender (Lavandula angustifolia), propolis tincture, apple cider vinegar and 9% wine vinegar solution (1/8 dilution) the antifungal effect was for a short period of time, the colonies regenerating.
+For this reason, it would be advisable that the treatment with these substances be repeated at certain time intervals, to successfully combat Candida albicans.